Your Cart

 In crafting Chapter Six of The Earl’s Daughter (Book 2 in Rise of the Dark Ones), set within the illustrious halls of the Louvre, I faced pivotal decisions about which famous paintings to feature.
 In this chapter, our main character, Michael D’Angelo, meets the curator, Pascal.
 As they walk past renowned artworks, Michael interviews Pascal about the mysterious disappearance of Emma.

-Each painting was selected for its ability to weave deeper layers of meaning, mystery, and magic into the fabric of my story.
+Each painting was selected for its ability to weave deeper layers of meaning, mystery, and magic into my story.
 So, which paintings were selected and why?
 (Be aware, this may contain spoilers).

 Botticelli’s ‘Venus and Mars’